Doudleby: Etymology

-The name is derived from the Slavic tribe of Dulebes, who lived there as in the mid-10th century.
-Al-Masudi mentioned them as Dūlāba and their "king" (ruler) as Wānjslāf (most probably Wenceslaus I, Duke of Bohemia).
+The name is derived from the Slavic tribe of Dulebes, who lived there in the mid-10th century.

 Geography

 Doudleby is located about 8 km south of České Budějovice.
-The municipality lies in the Gratzen Foothills.
-The village of Doudleby lies in a meander of the Malše River, and the village od Straňany lies on the opposite bank.
+It lies in the Gratzen Foothills.
+The village of Doudleby lies in a meander of the Malše River and the village of Straňany lies on the opposite bank.
+The Stropnice River joins the Malše south of Straňany.

 History

 The first written mention of Doudleby is in the Chronica Boemorum chronicle, where there is a mention of a gord related to the year 981.
 According to the chronicle, this fortified settlement was part of the early medieval Slavník's territory, but according to today's historians, it was a Přemyslid gord.
 Doudleby was then located on at the crossroads of two important trade routes and served as the centre of the region.
 After the founding of the city of České Budějovice in 1265, the importance of Doudleby quickly declined.